 Rats and mice spread hantaviruses among themselves.
 Some hantaviruses can cause a rare but deadly disease called hantavirus pulmonary syndrome (HPS).
 In North America, only the deer mouse, cotton rat, rice rat and white-footed mouse have the form of the virus that can cause HPS.
 People typically get the infection by inhaling the dust from rodent droppings stirred up into the air or by touching rodent urine, droppings or nesting materials and then touching their mouths, according to the CDC.
 Early symptoms include fever, severe muscle aches and fatigue.

 The bacteria that cause this disease are spread through the urine of infected animals, which can get into the soil or water.
 The organism has been found in rats, pigs, dogs, cows, and wild animals, particularly bats.
-Researchers believe that bats are particularly strong transmitters of the disease because they are so abundant and because they come in contact with both domestic animals and people.
+A study published in 2009 in the Journal of General Internal Medicine pointed to bats as particularly strong transmitters of the disease because they are so abundant and because they come in contact with both domestic animals and people.
 Untreated, leptospirosis can lead to kidney damage, meningitis, liver failure, respiratory distress and even death.

 Yes, you can get rabies from a dog.
 But you can also get this disease from infected raccoons, foxes, skunks and bats.
 The disease is transmitted through an animal bite or contact with an infected animal's saliva or tissue.
 Rabies affects a person's central nervous system, attacking the brain and eventually leading to death if not treated quickly.